-Blood tests are also done to measure levels of thyroid hormones.
+Blood tests are also ordered to measure your thyroid hormones TSH, T3, and T4.

 Treatment depends on the cause and the severity of symptoms.
 Hyperthyroidism is usually treated with one or more of the following:

 If your thyroid is removed with surgery or destroyed with radiation, you must take thyroid hormone replacement pills for the rest of your life.

 Medicines called beta-blockers may be prescribed to treat symptoms such as fast heart rate, tremor, sweating, and anxiety until the hyperthyroidism can be controlled.